19hours/sg-statutes/Acts/Companies Act.md

 110.

-200(2A) and (3)

-Application to the Registrar with regard to the accounting periods of a company within the same group

-$50
+205AB(1)

+Application for Registrar’s consent for resignation of auditor

+$200

 111.

-200(9)

-Application to the Minister to appeal against the decision of the Registrar

-$100
+[Deleted by S 382/2015 wef 01/07/2015]

 112.

 —

-Lodgment of any other application to the Registrar, excluding an application under section 23(2), 200 or 202
+Lodgment of any other application to the Registrar, excluding an application under section 23(2) or 202

 $30